vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 507 ( quoting Vi.
 Dh.
 III.
 158. 1-7).
 Patravrata–M. śu.
 11 and 15; fast on 11th; on 15th place in

-a pure spot a golden vessel full of ghee on which a pair of new garments is put; jāgara with music and song; take the vessel to a Visṇu temple in the morning; bathe Visnu image with milk &c., worship the image, offer the vessel and utter 'may Viṣnu be pleased', offer substantial naive dya, return home and gratify the ācārya; sumptuous dinner to ācārya, the blind and poor; KKV 390-91, HV II.
+a pure spot a golden vessel full of ghee on which a pair of new garments is put; jāgara with music and song; take the vessel to a Viṣṇu temple in the morning; bathe Viṣṇu image with milk &c., worship the image, offer the vessel and utter 'may Viṣṇu be pleased', offer substantial naive dya, return home and gratify the ācārya; sumptuous dinner to ācārya, the blind and poor; KKV 390-91, HV II.
 381-82

 (from Narasimhapurāṇa).
 Padodakasnāna- fast on Uttarāsādhā-naksatra, bathe the feet of